Dalby House

 ———————————————————————————————————————————————-

-Dr. Norman and family.
+Dr. Norman and family

-George Blake Norman was born on March 5th, 1800, the first child of Samuel Blake Nornman and Fanny (nee Thompson).
+George Blake Norman was born on March 5th, 1800, the first child of Samuel Blake Norman and Fanny (nee Thompson).
 For many years his father was the town’s doctor and at the end of the eighteenth century and into the nineteenth century Samuel owned several parcels of land in, what was later, the lower Chapel Street and Station Road areas, and eastwards from there to the Erewash Canal.
 Some of this he had acquired from his wife’s maternal grandfather, George Allen (c1718 -1801), the Vicar of St. Mary’s Church.
 Other parts of his estate were Spicey Close and Northfield Close, and Slade Close (aka Burrows Intake).

 Nottingham Review (January 26th, 1816)